President and CEO

 Previously, Venable was Senior Vice President, Human Resources for Ricoh after holding the same role for IKON Office Solutions before its acquisition by Ricoh.
 She had more than 14 years of HR experience with IKON, and has 26 total years managing HR functions.
 Venable also served as Vice President, Human Resources Shared Services at IKON, and previously held HR roles with Doubletree Hotels and Guest Quarters Hotels.

 Venable is a graduate of Franklin and Marshall College in Lancaster, Pennsylvania.
 She is engaged in the HR community serving as a board member of the HR Executive Alliance and co-chair of the HR Executive Summit, Pennsylvania and New Jersey Chapters.
 She has presented at industry speaking engagements focused on leadership and employee development, and has been featured in Chief Learning Officer magazine

 Dispenziere joined Ricoh in June 1980 and has held various positions in finance throughout his tenure.
 Previously, he served as Chief Accountant, responsible for consolidations, operational and transactional accounting, treasury and tax for Ricoh in the Americas.
-He was assigned as the financial lead for Ricoh Americas Holdings in 2010, which owns Ricoh USA, Inc. Prior to that, he was CFO of Ricoh Corporation, and Vice President, Business Transformation, where he led the business transformation project from 2001 to 2008, which combined Ricoh Corporation, Savin and Lanier into a single company operating on the Oracle ERP platform.
+He was assigned as the financial lead for Ricoh Americas Holdings in 2010, which owns Ricoh USA, Inc. Prior to that, he was CFO of Ricoh Corporation, and Vice President, Business Transformation, where he led a transformation project from 2001 to 2008 combining Ricoh Corporation, Savin and Lanier into a single company operating on the Oracle ERP platform.

-Dispenziere graduated with a bachelor’s degree in accounting from William Paterson University.
+Dispenziere has a bachelor’s degree in accounting from William Paterson University.
 He passed the New Jersey CPA exam with the highest score in the state and top one percent of the country.
 He is a member of the NJ CPA Society and the American Institute of CPAs.